Wheel slide protection: Manufacturers

-Manufacturers of WSP equipment include Faiveley Transport, Knorr-Bremse, Wabtec, DAKO, KES & Co GmbH, Mitsubishi, Siemens, Selectron Systems AG and ABB.
+Manufacturers of WSP equipment include Faiveley Transport, Knorr-Bremse, Wabtec, DAKO, KES & Co GmbH, Mitsubishi, Siemens, Selectron Systems AG, ABB and LCA Ballauri.

 Testing

 Demonstrating the improvement provided by a WSP system is very difficult as the naturally occurring low adhesion condition occurring at the rail can be difficult to re-create in a test track environment.

 Track testing

 For track testing, a detergent based solution has historically been used to provide low adhesion test conditions.
 European and international standards often refer to this test method (BS-EN 15595, UIC 541-05).
 In the UK, British Rail Research adopted two approaches including a laboratory simulation method to all WSP approvals from around 1992, and track testing using carefully conditioned paper tape adhered to the railhead.
 The paper tape method used in the UK is believed to offer a realistic representation of the challenging very low adhesion conditions encountered during the autumn leaf fall.
 With an increase in the privatisation of railways in Europe, track testing has become very expensive to organise and to conduct.
 As a consequence, simulation based testing is rapidly becoming more popular with WSP manufacturers and national bodies.